THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Kieth Lombardo, National Park Service

-Ann Lynch, US Forest Service
+Ann Lynch, US Forest Service, retired

 Alison Macalady, National Academy of Sciences